-• To date, eight (8) work group meetings have been held regarding the application process and related matters.
-Applications were disseminated to each county fire/rescue association on Wednesday, March 10, 2021.
-To date 90 companies have applied.
-Deadline to apply is April 23, 2021.
-Applications will be reviewed commencing March 28, 2021, and funding distribution will be made on or about the first week of May 2021.
+• To date, nine (9) work group meetings have been held regarding the application process and related matters.
+Applications were disseminated to each county fire/rescue association on Wednesday March 10, 2021.
+To date, 175 departments have applied for consideration of funding.
+Deadline to apply was April 23, 2021.
+The application review process commenced March 28, 2021.
+Payments to departments coordinated by the Maryland Military Department Finance Office will begin in May 2021.